Cricket: England V Sri Lanka 2nd Test Scoreboard - UrduPoint

 Cricket: England V Sri Lanka 2nd Test Scoreboard

-Scoreboard at the close of Sri Lanka's first innings on the second day of the second Test against England at Lord's on Friday

-London, (APP - UrduPoint / Pakistan Point News - 30th Aug, 2024) Scoreboard at the close of Sri Lanka's first innings on the second day of the second Test against England at Lord's on Friday:
+London, (APP - UrduPoint / Pakistan Point News - 30th Aug, 2024) Scoreboard at the close of England's first innings on the second day of the second Test against Sri Lanka at Lord's on Friday:

 England 1st Innings (overnight 358-7)